Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-bindings-storage-blob-trigger.md

 # <a name="python"></a>[Python](#tab/python)

-Metadata nejsou v Pythonu dostupná.
+V Pythonu nejsou metadata k dispozici.

 # <a name="java"></a>[Java](#tab/java)